JohnJMills/file-list/README.md

 # File List React Control

+## Getting Started

+1. Clone the repository or download the zip file to your hard drive.
+2. Open a terminal in the root directory of the project
+3. Run `npm install` to set up the project dependencies
+4. Run `npm start` to build and run the sample application
+5. Navigate to `http://localhost:000` to view the test page

+## Notes

+The project uses some generic CSS from another project to host the control.
+All the components files are in the `src/components/FileList` folder.

+## Project Requirements

 Implement a re-usable component in React.js that lists files and allows them to be downloaded.
 See example:

 ![Example Image](example.png)